Spinola Hours: Provenance

-According to the J. Paul Getty Musem, the Spinola Hours was most likely commissioned for a member of the Spinola family; however, the identity of the specific patron is still unknown.
-Numerous sources have stated the Spinola Hours could have been commissioned for Margaret of Austria on account of it similar binding to the Tres Riches Heures, which many scholars believe to have once belonged to her.
-In addition, Gerard Hourenbout, a court artist who illuminated the Sforza Hours and served under Margaret of Austria, was associated with the Master of James IV.
+The identity of the specific patron is still unknown.
+Margaret of Austria, daughter of Mary of Burgundy and Governor of the Habsburg Netherlands from 1507 to 1515, is one possibility, as some of the artists had worked for this major patron.
+Also the binding is similar to that of the Tres Riches Heures, which many scholars believe to have once belonged to her.
+In addition, Gerard Hourenbout, a court artist who illuminated the Sforza Hours and served under Margaret of Austria, was either the same person as, or was at least associated with, the Master of James IV.